 It is possible that the main title of the report Cervical Dystonia is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Cervical dystonia, also known as spasmodic torticollis, is a rare neurological disorder characterized by involuntary muscle contractions in the neck that cause abnormal movements and postures of the neck and head.
 In some cases, these abnormal contractions may be sustained or continuous; in others, they may be present as spasms that can resemble tremor.
 The severity of cervical dystonia can vary, but the disorder can cause significant pain and discomfort as well as difficulty due to the abnormal postures.
-Cervical dystonia typically begins in middle age, although it can start in adolescence and young adulthood.
+Cervical dystonia typically begins in middle age, and rarely begins in adolescence and young adulthood.
 The cause of cervical dystonia is unknown, although a genetic susceptibility is thought to underlie some cases.
 If cervical dystonia begins in infancy or early childhood, secondary causes should be investigated.

 Cervical dystonia is the most common form of focal dystonia that presents in an office setting.
 Dystonia is generally characterized by involuntary muscle contractions that force the body into abnormal, sometimes painful, movements and positions (postures).
 Cervical dystonia is a form of dystonia that involves the neck area.
 Symptoms may vary among affected individuals, including the age at onset, intensity, presence of pain, and degree of disability.